Pressure set to mount on James Murdoch

 Claire Enders at Ender Analysis said Ofcom had been obliged to monitor BSkyB for the last seven months or so, and in that time the extent of the allegations had escalated.

-"The committee report has real impact as a form of political judgment of the management of News International," Enders said.
+"The committee report has real impact as a form of political judgement of the management of News International," Enders said.

 The committee's findings, which one member has said should be published before Easter, are likely to further dent Murdoch's reputation and raise questions as to whether he is a liability to BSkyB rather than an asset.